LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 # Reflective Journal

 _I hope you don't mind my use of symbols throughout this journal.
 If it were a physical journal of mine, it would have much more embellishments!
-I'm very fond of making things visually appealing, and being creative._
+I'm very fond of making things visually appealing._

 ## 🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮🌸 Week 1 🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮🌸💮